TelerikAcademy/Design-Patterns/Topics/03. Creational-Design-Patterns/slides/README.md

 <!-- attr: { style: 'font-size: 0.8em' } -->
 # Problems with Singletons
-## TODO: need review
 - **Singletons violate the `Single Responsibility` principle** - they are responsible for at least 2 roles: creating themselves and fullfiling their other responsibilities
 - **Use of Singletons might break the `Open/Closed` principle** - if a singleton doesn't allow inheritance, it's not **open**.
 If it allows inheritance, it no longer enforces the single instance rule.

 <!-- attr: { showInPresentation: true, style: 'font-size: 0.8em' } -->
 <!-- # Problems with Singletons -->
-## TODO: need review
-- **Using Singletons in code can break the `Dependency Inversion` principle** - instead of receiving the object as a dependency, the object is from the global context
 - **Singletons can create hard coupling** - directly refering a class/object name inside your code in a lot of places ties you to that class/object
 - **Singletons can make testing harder**, because they often rely on static methods and properties